Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/lp-reference.md

     </tr>
     <tr>
       <td>pic</td>
-      <td>Product identification code used for discerning which application and promotion are associated to this transaction.
-This is helpful for reports</td>
+      <td>Product identification code can be any string and is used for discerning which Application and promotion are associated to this transaction</td>
       <td>N</td>
     </tr>
     <tr>